-After considering the importance of sustainable fashion and the increasing “throwaway culture of Instagram outfit photos”, Eshita Kabra (Management with Placement, 2014), soon realised that sharing economies were not as prevalent in the fashion industry as they should be.
+After considering the importance of sustainable fashion and the increasing “throwaway culture of Instagram outfit photos”, Eshita Kabra (Management, 2014), soon realised that sharing economies were not as prevalent in the fashion industry as they should be.
 Noticing a gap in the market for an on-trend, ethical and fashion-conscious platform, Eshita launched By Rotation.

 Here you can read about Eshita’s time at Cass Business School and how her new venture, By Rotation, promotes circular fashion.